Skip to main content

 • The violator receives the citation;

-• If the violator is age 16 or 17, the fine is $30.
+• If the violator is age 16 or 17, the fine is $30 regardless of how many times the driver is convicted of the seatbelt law.
 (Note: The county juvenile judge must waive jurisdiction for juvenile traffic offenders for the city court to hear seatbelt offenses for this age group);

 • If the violator is 18 years of age or older, the fine is $30 for the first offense and $50 for subsequent offenses;

-• The court clerk is authorized to retain $5 of the $30 fine.
+• The court clerk is authorized to retain $5 of any $30 or $50 fine.